Home*

 “Kids of the Kingdom”

-Mark your calendars for these special days of fun: March 9, April 13, 2025.
+Mark your calendars for these special days of fun: May 11 and June 8, 2025.

 During the 2nd Sunday of every month, children ages 2 years to 2nd grade are invited to leave the church service after the Children’s sermon.
 Children will go upstairs for a snack, story, craft, and activity.
 Children will return just before Communion.